 What’s at stake is huge for her which is why the energy is so aggressive she is in danger of losing connection with herself and him and that is directly linked to her trusting him.

 No trust equals no relationship and so you can see why she is upset.

-In a man’s world this makes no sense – let’s just talk about this calmly why all the emotion.
+In a man’s world, this makes no sense – he wants to talk about this calmly and why all the emotion?